jon-jacky/Piety/README.md

 [doc/utilities.md](doc/utilities.md)).

 For now, Piety runs in an ordinary Python interpreter session on a host operating system.
+A [script](scripts/run_timestamps.py) that demonstrates many Piety features is described [here](scripts/run_timestamps.md).
 We plan to run Piety on a bare machine (or bare VM) with no other operating system, but only a Python interpreter (with the minimum of hardware support in C or assembler).
 There are only a few platform-dependent modules.
 Most modules developed for Piety on a host operating system should also work on a bare machine.

 Piety might be used for ---